jawj/zapatos-docs/src/index.md

 This generates the TypeScript schema for your database in a folder named `zapatos/schema.ts`, and copies (or symlinks) the Zapatos source files into `zapatos/src`.

-**You *must* import the Zapatos source files from this copied/symlinked `zapatos/src` directory, *not* `from 'zapatos'` in the usual way (which would find them in `node_modules`).**
+**You *must* import the Zapatos source files from this copied/symlinked directory, e.g. `from './zapatos/src'` , and *not* `from 'zapatos'` in the usual way (which would find them in `node_modules`).**

-That's because the source files depend on importing your custom, Zapatos-generated `schema.ts`, which they cannot do if they're imported in the usual way.
+That's because the source files depend on importing your custom, Zapatos-generated `schema.ts`, which they cannot do if they're imported direct from `node_modules` in the usual way.

 Of course, before you can run `npx zapatos`, you need to install and configure it.